Lord Chancellor: Executive functions

-Separately, custody of the Great Seal of the Realm is entrusted to the lord chancellor.
-Documents to which the Great Seal is affixed include letters patent, writs of summons and election and royal proclamations, among many other instruments.
-The actual sealing of documents is performed by order of the lord chancellor under the supervision of the Clerk of the Crown in Chancery, who holds the separate office of Permanent Secretary to the Lord Chancellor's Office.
-The lord chancellor is not keeper of the Great Seal of Scotland, the Great Seal of Northern Ireland, or the Welsh Seal; rather the First Minister of Scotland, the Secretary of State for Northern Ireland, and the First Minister of Wales are the lawful custodians.
+Perhaps most notably, custody of the Great Seal of the Realm is entrusted to the lord chancellor, as has been the case for nearly a thousand years; this was confirmed by the Great Seal Act 1884 and reaffirmed by the Constitutional Reform Act 2005.
+Documents to which the Great Seal is affixed include letters patent, writs of summons, writs of election, royal warrants, royal charters and royal proclamations, among many other instruments.
+The actual sealing of documents is performed by order of the lord chancellor under the supervision of the permanent secretary of the Ministry of Justice, who holds the separate statutory post of Clerk of the Crown in Chancery and is thus head of the Crown Office.
+The lord chancellor is not keeper of the Great Seal of Scotland, the Great Seal of Northern Ireland, or the Welsh Seal.
+Rather, the First Minister of Scotland, the Secretary of State for Northern Ireland, and the First Minister of Wales are the lawful custodians.